-All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding or child protection possibilities and the school will give special safeguarding consideration to children who are missing or absent from education for prolonged periods or repeat occasions.
+All staff should be aware that unexplained and/or persistent absences, as well as children missing education, can be vital warning signs of a range of safeguarding or child protection possibilities and the school will give special safeguarding consideration to children who are missing or absent from education for prolonged periods or persistent occasions.
 Safeguarding concerns in this case may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding or child protection risk and to help prevent the risks of a child going missing in future.

-As per the School Attendance 2022 and Children missing education 2016, the School always notifies the local authority when a pupil is added or removed from the admission register at a non-standard transition point during the school year.
+As per the School Attendance 2024 and Children missing education 2016, the School always notifies the local authority when a pupil is added or removed from the admission register at a non-standard transition point during the school year.